rohangc/NeoVimForCPP/Readme.md

    * Exit 'Lazy' by typing: ':q'.
 You can invoke 'Lazy' any time you want by entering command: ':Lazy'.
    * Enter command: ':MasonUpdate' to update the Mason registry (a package manager for LSP, linters, etc.).
    * Open any source code file in Neovim.
    * Execute command: ":LspInstall" - this magically installs the Language Server required for the type of file currently open!
-You can also manually install the LSP servers for any programming language by navigation within the Mason window and by typing: 'i' (type: 'g?' within the Mason window for more help).
+You can also manually install the LSP servers for any programming language by navigation within the Mason window (invoked by entering command: ':Mason') and by typing: 'i' (type: 'g?' within the Mason window for more help).

 6. Execute command ':checkhealth'.
    * This shows you a list of missing/broken/incompatible dependencies (other programs) that need to be resolved for Neovim to work.
    * Resolve those issues.
-   * Close Neovim.
+   * Restart Neovim.

-7. Finally, execute script: 'NvimCleanPostInstall.sh' to clean up unnecessary files from the installation directory.

 ## Extras and Useful Links:
 ### Clang/Clangd: